netdata/netdata/docs/export/README.md

 ### Change how often the exporting engine sends metrics

-By default, the exporting engine sends metrics to the external database every 10 seconds.
-You may want more or less granularity based on how you plan on using the exported metrics or the resources/budget you have available for long-term storage.
-You can change this for all exporting connectors with the `update every` setting.
+By default, the exporting engine only sends metrics to external databases every 10 seconds so as to not congest the destination with thousands of per-second metrics.

+You can change this frequency for all connectors, based on how you use exported metrics or the resources you can allocate to long-term storage, with the with the `update every` setting.

 ```conf
 [exporting:global]